GjinRexhaj/Sierpinski-Fractal-Generator/README.md

 ## Development
 If you'd like to get involved or see how the latest iteration of the program currently works, feel free to check out the development branch.
-Additionally, Javadoc for this porject can be found at this site: https://gjinrexhaj.github.io/Sierpinski-Fractal-Generator/
+Additionally, Javadoc for this project can be found at this site: https://gjinrexhaj.github.io/Sierpinski-Fractal-Generator/

 ## Prerequisites
 To run this program, your computer must have Java.
 Ignore this process if you have it installed.